vedikanigam/Kickstarter-Project/README.md

 ![Theater Outcome based on Goals](https://github.com/vedikanigam/Kickstarter-Project/blob/main/Resources/Outcomes_vs_goals.png)

 ### Limitations of this Dataset
 One of the limitations of this dataset is that there is no information about the quality of the projects and what were some other factors that influenced pledged versus goal targets.
+Another limitation of this exercise is that we are not taking into account how goal amounts varied over the months.
+So, there is a possibility that May is the most successful month beacause that's when more projects with low goal amounts are launched.

 ### Possible tables and/or graphs that can help with analysis
 For, campaign outcomes based on launch date chart, it may be useful to see the percentages of successful, failed, and canceled projects in a chart.